Introduction

 Some of the techniques that will help in maintaining the bankroll management are as follows:

-For example, in a 20/80 game: Small Blind is 10 & Big Blind is 20.
+For example, in a 20/80 game, Small Blind is 10 & Big Blind is 20.

 In the limit game, defending your blinds is straightforward since the pot odds are better, but it does not ensure victory.
 Defending your blinds should not be limited to calling; raising can be a better defensive strategy.
 Remember, attacking is often the best way to defend.

-In Texas Hold'em, the All-in rule permits a player to stay in a hand even if they run out of chips.
+In Texas Hold'em, the All-in rule permits players to stay in a hand even if they run out of chips.
 There are predetermined minimum and maximum buy-ins; a player's stack size is not restricted once they join the game.
 However, they can only risk the chips they have.
-If a player has insufficient chips, to call a bet and remain in the game, they can go All-in with their remaining chips, creating a side pot for the remaining players who still have chips.
+If a player has insufficient chips to call a bet and remain in the game, they can go All-in with their remaining chips, creating a side pot for the remaining players who still have chips.
 This does not restrict other players from betting and raising within the poker rules.

 All-ins are encountered in No-Limit Texas Hold'em, and players are advised to have the maximum allowable buy-in at all times.
-Side Pots are common in poker, where a small stack going All-in for a small amount of chips can result in larger stacks creating a side pot that may be larger than the main pot.
+Side Pots are common in poker, where a small stack going All-in for a small amount of chips can result in larger stacks, creating a side pot that may be larger than the main pot.
 Even if it appears that the small stack will win the main pot, it might still be beneficial to attack the side pot aggressively.

 To understand how to calculate side pots, let's take an example:

-• Suppose there are four players in a hand, and Player 1 goes all-in with their remaining ₹100.
+- Suppose four players are in hand, and Player 1 goes all-in with their remaining ₹100.
 The maximum they could win is ₹400 (4 x ₹100).

-• At the end of the betting round, ₹400 is set aside as "Player 1's Pot", which they can win exclusively.
+- At the end of the betting round, ₹400 is set aside as "Player 1's Pot", which they can win exclusively.
 The other players continue to compete for both pots.

-• After the showdown, the pots are awarded in reverse order.
+- After the showdown, the pots are awarded in reverse order.
 The last two players who stayed in until the end show their cards, and the winner takes the third pot.
 Then, Player 2 shows their hand against the remaining players, and the winner takes "Player 2's Pot."
 Finally, Player 1 shows their hand against all three opponents, and the winner takes "Player 1's Pot."

 Effective management of chips/stacks is crucial in poker.
 If you have a large stack, your opponents may be wary of raising against you.
 If any opponent has a comparatively large stack, it's best to avoid a confrontation unless necessary.
-In early positions, even with a large stack, raising requires a good hand as there is a risk of losing chips to opponents with smaller stacks.
-Similarly, in late positions, It's not recommended to continuously call with any hand.
+In early positions, even with a large stack, raising requires a good hand, as there is a risk of losing chips to opponents with smaller stacks.
+Similarly, in late positions, it's not recommended to call continuously with any hand.
 You don't need to be involved in every pot.

 For instance, if you have a strong hand and believe that your opponents have weaker hands, it is recommended to bet around 3/4th of the pot to increase your chances of winning.